loudedje/loudedje/README.md

 📚 I am a Computer Science student at the Federal University.

-👔 Currently employed as an export assistant.
+👔 Currently employed as an export assistant and interning at Compass UOL, specializing in Java Spring Boot with MySQL database.

 🚀 Tech enthusiast and software developer.